pumposh/EECS448/README.md

 # EECS448
 Projects developed based under guidelines for labs/projects in Software Engineering I (EECS 448)

+Rough guidelines for EECS 448 can be found at https://wiki.ittc.ku.edu/ittc_wiki/index.php/EECS448:Labs

 1) Lab Assignment 3 is available in the directory Lab03/
 2) Lab Assignment 4 is available in the directory Lab04/
 3) Lab Assignment 5 is available in the directory Lab05/